The Grand Teton's Upper Exum Climbing Route

 Ray was also a member of the American Alpine Club, leading climbs in North America, Europe, and Africa.
 Ray and Virginia (sometimes Jinny or Ginny) were blazing an unusual path through life.
 Evidence of their adventures shows up in unexpected places.
 The Virginia Park in Canyonlands National Park was named for Virginia.
 She was made an honorary Tuskegee airman after being taught to fly by members of the famed African-American combat unit.
 Virginia's diary of her time working on the Africa Motion Picture Project was turned into a book called Images Out Of Africa.
 And the Central Arizona Mountain Rescue SAR team traces its beginnings back to the 1940s when Ray and Virginia were climbing in the southwest.

 One of the best parts of the above film is watching the three climbers slide and run down the snow fields at the end.
-This was a very snowy July day, much more than usual.
 Their summit register includes Howard Friedman, a former member of the renowned 10th Mountain Division and a photographer for Life Magazine and Sports Illustrated.
-Howard probably helped with the filming.
+Howard was also on the first ascent of the very popular North Ridge Italian Cracks variation.
+He spent many years climbing in the Tetons.
+We're guessing that Howard helped Ray with the filming.
 While climbing, Paul, Glenn and Virginia look like your typical slightly-out-of-their-element guided climbers that one sees every summer in the Tetons.
 At one point, Virginia takes what looks like a staged slip over rock as the film cuts to a calm Glenn Exum.

 All of our route images may be used without permission or attribution for all not-for-profit purposes.